taolson/Admiran/doc/Compiler.md

 ### Handling `$`
-The tokenizer handles `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it signifies an identifer that is to be used as an infix operator, e.g. `$div` or `$parser.p_cons`, and returns that identifier as a Tsymbol.
+The tokenizer handles `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it signifies an identifer that is to be used as an infix operator, e.g. `$div` or `$parser.p_satisfy`, and returns that identifier as a Tsymbol.
 Otherwise it is treated as a standalone symbol (defined in `stdlib.m` as `apply`) or part of another symbol.

 ### Handling a `#` suffix